GhostLyrics/sensu-plugin-doc-draft/standard-example/Readme.markdown

 The standard-example measures your sox and check for bars fitting into foos.

 *Note: Basically a one sentence summary that tells people arriving via search engines if they found what they are looking for.*
+*Note: this obsoletes the `files` section.*

 ### check-first.rb